Duxford: Village life

-The village holds an annual Advent Market at St John's Church to raise funds which are then available for local projects which enhance the quality of life for residents.
-There is also an annual Soap Box Derby in September.
-Since it began in 2013 it has raised £74,150 for Cancer Research UK.
-There is a Duxford Women's Institute, a local drama group (DVD - Duxford Village Drama) and a bowls club.
+Until 2022 the village held a popular annual Advent Market at St John's Church which granted funds for local community projects.
+There is an annual Soap Box Derby every September which, since 2013, has raised £86,350 for Cancer Research UK.
+There is a Duxford Women's Institute, and a well-supported bowls club.
 The National Garden Scheme sees several private gardens open to the public for one day a year including Robynet House and Duxford Mill.
 The local football team is Duxford United FC who play their home games on the recreation ground on Hunts Road.
 The Duxford Lawn Tennis Club has two courts on the same ground.
 The school is a Church of England Primary School in the Diocese of Ely which has a breakfast and after-school club (DX) and a playgroup on site.

-In May 2019 the foundations of a new village community centre were dug and the finished building was opened to the public in May 2020.
+In May 2019, the foundations of a new village community centre were dug and the finished building was opened to the public in May 2020.
 It is now a thriving hub hosting many village and private events, social groups and meetings.
-There is a vibrant café, Café 19, which attracts a faithful clientelle for their superb cakes, coffees and lunches.
+There is a vibrant café, Café 19, which attracts a faithful clientele for their superb cakes, coffees and lunches.
 They also offer roast lunch on Sundays and a pie & pudding evening as well as themed events throughout the year.

-A new public green space was opened in 2020 known as Brewery Field; its landscaping is still currently ongoing, including planting, sowing of chalk upland flowers and plants and public utilitiy installations.
+A new public green space was opened in 2020 known as Brewery Field; its landscaping is ongoing, including planting, sowing of chalk upland flowers and plants and public utility installations.
+As at 2024 there have been two successful Festivals of Nature which have attracted large crowds keen to find out about biodiversity, the environment and ways the community can help wildlife and nature locally.

-In late July 2020 a fire gutted the pre-school of Duxford School and the rebuilding is currently under construction (November 2022).
+On 31 July 2020, a fire gutted the pre-school of Duxford School.
+It was rebuilt by Kier Construction and completed & reopened in 2023.

-in 2022 a new history society for village began and is resident, once a month, at the Duxford Community Centre.
+in 2022, a new history society for village began and is resident, once a month, at the Duxford Community Centre.
 Their New Year's Day history walk on 1 January 2023 attracted such a large crowd that it made local headline news.

 The monthly parish magazine for the village, delivered free of charge to every household, is called The Duxford Chatterbox.